PokeNavBot/pokenav-documentation/_sources/moderation.md.txt

    ``$enable-ex-raid-role raid-mewtwo``, "Enables EX raid announcements via raid-mewtwo role."
    ``$enable-raid-lobby #channel``, "Enables raid announcements in the channel."
    ``$enable-raid-role raid-latios``, "Enables raid announcements via raid-latios role."
-   ``$set-active-raids-channel #channel``, "Publishes all active raids in this channel."
+   ``$create-active-raids-channel channel_name``, "Creates a new channel and publishes all future active raids there."
-   ``$set-ex-raid-category Category Name``, "Creates a new category where EX raids will be placed."
+   ``$create-ex-raid-category Category Name``, "Creates a new category where EX raids will be placed."
    ``$set-ex-raid-duration-secs 604800``, "Maximum amount of time an EX raid channel can exist, in seconds."
-   ``$set-raid-category Category Name``, "Creates a new category where raids will be placed."
+   ``$create-raid-category Category Name``, "Creates a new category where raids will be placed."
    ``$set-raid-duration-secs 7200``, "Maximum amount of time a raid channel can exist, in seconds."
    ``$set-raid-moderation-role raid-moderator``, "The role that can take privledged actions in raid channels (like ending it)."
    ``$set-raid-viewer-role raid-viewer``, "The role that can view all active raid channels."